huntdatacenter/about/pages/en/researchers/index.md

         High flexibility
       </div>
       <div class="hc-container-subtitle">
-      We understand that every research project is unique, and every scientist needs a personalized setup.<br /><br />That is why you can tailored our scalable solutions to your specific requirements for storage, CPUs, or GPUs.
+      We understand that every research project is unique, and every scientist needs a personalized setup.<br /><br />That is why you can tailor our scalable solutions to your specific requirements for storage, CPUs, or GPUs.
       </div>
     </div>
   </div>